 Raising energy efficiency

-Seven police stations and immigration centres have been renovated and equipped with energy-efficient technology.
+13 police stations have been renovated and equipped with energy-efficient technology.

 A total of 744 education institutes were awarded the Green Kindergarten and Ecoschool Award as part of a training programme to raise awareness among kindergarten and primary school pupils.
 Management plans for the sustainable protection of around 200,000 hectares of "Natura 2000" areas have been drawn up.